Bakery Style Gluten Free Keto Chocolate Chip Muffins

 Instructions

-- Line your muffin tin with 6 liners or grease well.
+- Preheat oven to 425F.
+Line your muffin tin with 6 liners or grease well.

 - In a large bowl, mix coconut flour, baking soda, salt and stevia until fine without clumps.
 Set aside.